Red Buttons

 Red Buttons (born Aaron Chwatt; February 5, 1919 – July 13, 2006) was an American actor and comedian.
+He came to national prominence as the eponymous star of television's The Red Buttons Show (1952–55), before winning an Academy Award and Golden Globe for Best Supporting Actor for his performance in the film Sayonara (1957).
-He won an Oscar and Golden Globe for Sayonara.
-He was nominated for awards for his work such as Harlow (1965), They Shoot Horses, Don't They?
-(1969), and Pete's Dragon (1977).

-From the 1970s he was a familiar face on TV, with his "Never Got a Dinner" comedy monologues.
+He subsequently appeared in such films as The Longest Day (1962), Harlow (1965), They Shoot Horses, Don't They?
+(1969), The Poseidon Adventure (1972), and Pete's Dragon (1977), and starred on the series The Double Life of Henry Phyfe.
+From the 1970s, he was a familiar face on TV, with his "Never Got a Dinner" comedy monologues and his regular appearances on The Dean Martin Celebrity Roast.

+During his career, he was nominated for two additional Golden Globes, as well as a Primetime Emmy Award, a BAFTA Award, and a Saturn Award.
+In 1960, Buttons received a Hollywood Walk of Fame Star.

 Early life

 Red Buttons was born Aaron Chwatt on February 5, 1919, in Manhattan, New York, to Russo-Polish Jewish immigrants Sophie (née Baker) and Michael Chwatt.
 At 16 years old, Chwatt got a job as an entertaining bellhop at Ryan's Tavern in City Island, the Bronx, New York.
 The combination of his red hair and the large, shiny buttons on the bellhop uniforms inspired orchestra leader Charles "Dinty" Moore to call him "Red Buttons", the name under which he would later perform.

 Later that same summer, Buttons worked on the Borscht Belt; his straight man was Robert Alda.
 Buttons was working at the Irvington Hotel in South Fallsburg, New York, when the master of ceremonies became incapacitated, and Buttons asked for the chance to replace him.
 In 1939, Buttons started working for Minsky's Burlesque; in 1941, José Ferrer chose Buttons to appear in a Broadway show The Admiral Had a Wife, a farce, set in Pearl Harbor at Oahu, Hawaii.
 It was due to open on December 8, 1941, but never did.
 It was deemed inappropriate after the Japanese attack on Pearl Harbor.
 In later years, Buttons would joke that the Japanese only attacked Pearl Harbor to keep him off Broadway.